Graphic - Italian industry started second quarter in the red

-LONDON Data on Friday confirmed Italian industry entered the second quarter on a down note with contractions in sales and orders to go along with an earlier production slide.
+LONDON (Reuters) - Data on Friday confirmed Italian industry entered the second quarter on a down note with contractions in sales and orders to go along with an earlier production slide.

 It stood in sharp contrast to the general improvement across the euro zone.